madansapkota/nab-web/readme.md

 #### Download and Install
 The extension is available in Chrome web store with the name [Nepali Ads Blocker].

+#### Privacy Policy
+We understand that this is a big responsibility, and we work hard to protect your information.
+Read our [Privacy Policy](privacy.md).

 [Nepali Ads Blocker]: https://chrome.google.com/webstore/detail/nepaliadblock/leimohpohkghkhednlifdlejcnhappio